Moneybox Review UK – Features & Fees Revealed

 Perhaps the biggest downside to Moneybox for everyday investors is that the app comes with steep fees.
 While there are no trading commissions, you pay £1 per month regardless of whether you make any trades.
 Each year, that adds up to £12 – equivalent to 1.2% per £1,000 in your account.

-On top of that, the Moneybox app charges a platform fee of 0.45% of your total account value per year.
-This isn’t excessive in and of itself, but most platforms that charge a similar fee don’t also charge a monthly subscription fee.
+The Moneybox app charges a platform fee of 0.45% of your total account value per year.
 For Pension accounts, Moneybox charges only 0.15% per year if you have more than £100,000 in your account.

 Keep in mind that these fees don’t cover fund management fees, which are charged by the funds you are invested in as opposed to by Moneybox.
 These fees range from 0.12% to 0.30% of the amount you have invested in a particular fund.